MichaelTrestman/job-application-materials/writing-samples/tls-pki.md

 Since a session key is created with information shared using asymmetric encryption, and is used only for the duration of a session, TLS combines the best of both asymmetric encryption (the ability to establish an encrypted communication channel without having to have first securely shared a key) and symmetric encryption (computational efficiency).

-{{site.data.alerts.callout_info}}
-The generation and management of TLS session keys is fully automated within the TLS protocol.
-You do not ever need to provision or manage TLS session keys.
-{{site.data.alerts.end}}

 ## What is Public Key Infrastructure (PKI)?

 Encryption is powerful and important, but without identity authentication, it's not very useful: if you don't know who is sending you messages in the first place, it's less useful to know that nobody *else* is tampering with the contents or eavesdropping on the conversation.